atet/nas/README.md

 * **Backup and redundancy**: You can mirror your files on multiple devices by connecting to a common account
 * **Global access**: You can access your files anywhere in the world
+* **Buy better hardware**: Do not use the Pi Zero as your actual Nextcloud NAS; it will be painfully slow and disk drives offer more storage and reliability than micro SD

 [Back to Top](#table-of-contents)